PactorJR/hello-world/README.md

 # hello-world
 ITECH65 ACTIVITY
-//In the editor, write a bit about yourself.
+#In the editor, write a bit about yourself.
 Try using different Markdown elements.
 Hello world
 MY NAME IS JR PACTOR
 AGE 20